dsalathe/blog/src/data/posts/016-obsidian-tuto-02.md

 > 4. **Master the folder structure** by moving notes between folders and observing how organization aids discovery
 > 5. **Link extensively**: connect your people notes to concepts, projects, or other relevant information

-"Remember, Watson—superior organization is not about rigid rules, but about creating a system that amplifies rather than constrains your thinking.
+"Watson, superior organization is not about rigid rules, but about creating a system that amplifies rather than constrains your thinking.
 The architecture you've built today will serve you whether investigating criminal conspiracies or organizing your weekly meal plans."

 "Remember, Watson—the difference between a good detective and a great one lies not in natural ability alone, but in the systematic application of superior methods.
 You now possess the architectural foundation of genius.
 In Part 3, we shall add the advanced techniques that will make you truly formidable."